Cold Weather Toolbox: Help to winter-proof your business

 Now is the time to protect the property aspects of your operations.
 Preparing ahead of time will drastically reduce the potential for frozen pipes, loss of power or the catastrophe of a collapsed roof due to snow load.
 Whether it’s freezing conditions or snow loads, XL Catlin’s Property Risk Engineering/GAPS can assist you with winterizing your property.

 Snow Loading: A Concern for All

 Different parts of the world have varied concerns for snow accumulation.
 Buffalo, New York and Oslo, Norway are fairly astute at dealing with snow.
 Atlanta, Georgia and Athens, Greece do not have that local knowledge.
 However, everyone has the same concern for extra weight on top of a building.
 At XL Catlin, we encourage clients to predetermine a snow depth on the roof that prompts site personnel to investigate and begin the process of removing snow.

-For more information, XL Catlin’s Risk Engineering/GAPS team see their snow load guidelines.
+For more information, XL Catlin’s Property Risk Engineering/GAPS team see their snow load guidelines.

 During the Polar Vortex that the US experienced in early 2014, fire service news feeds reported seeming hourly on sprinkler system leaks caused by freezing pipes.
 Most of these losses were below insurance deductibles, but were an unwanted expense and inconvenience.
 Some of the most common causes of losses from freezing include:

 - Failure of a heating system during the night or on weekends when the facility is unoccupied